How to care for your saddle

 Your saddle purchased from us is made from hand selected saddle skirting leather, chosen for its durability and extreme strength.
 However, any leather must receive regular care to preserve this strength and long life.
 At least four times each year your saddle should be completely cleaned with a good soap or detergent, and then well oiled with a good neatsfoot oil.

-Here are the 7 SECRETS of Saddle Care by Circle Y.
+The 7 Secrets of Saddle Care by Circle Y

 - Do not store saddle in plastic or other non-porous covers.